 IN SDGs MONITORING PROCESS”

-In Vietnam, on January 22, 2019, a set of 158 indicators to monitor and supervise Vietnam’s national action plan for the 2030 agenda on sustainable development was approved by the Ministry of Planning and Investment (MPI).
-It touches upon issues of labour, gender, environment, and climate change as well as people with disabilities, aiming to provide authentic and empirical evidence with reliable, consistent, internationally comparable, and easily accessible data, creating a stronger foundation for policy-making, implementing, managing and evaluating the implementation of 17 sustainable development goals (SDGs).
+In Vietnam, on January 22, 2019, the Ministry of Planning and Investment (MPI) approved a set of 158 indicators to monitor and supervise Vietnam’s national action plan for the 2030 agenda on sustainable development.
+They touch upon issues of labor, gender, environment, and climate change as well as people with disabilities, aiming to provide authentic and empirical evidence with reliable, consistent, internationally comparable, and easily accessible data, creating a stronger foundation for policy-making, implementing, managing and evaluating the implementation of 17 sustainable development goals (SDGs).

-The SDG data of Vietnam depend on the official data source collected by the national statistics office.
+The SDG data of Vietnam depends on the official data source collected by the National Statistics Office.
 However, there remain some issues related to the quality of SDG data in Vietnam.
 It is not often produced in a timely manner; the data is not grounded in the local context.

-SDGs are only achieved when marginalized groups are not left behind and the trust of citizens in official SDG data can only be achieved when they can meaningfully involve in developing those data.
-Civil society organizations (CSOs) with their mandates of representing and promoting the rights of these marginalized groups need to move forward with these efforts–whether there is a space for civil society and community-generated data to be used in official SDG monitoring process, which could help Vietnam improve the scope, quality and trust of its SDG-related data and allow better tracking of the national action plan on sustainable development.
+The SDGs are only achieved when marginalized groups are not left behind, and the trust of citizens in official SDG data can only be achieved when they can meaningfully be involved in developing those data.
+Civil society organizations (CSOs) with their mandates of representing and promoting the rights of these marginalized groups need to move forward with these efforts – whether there is a space for civil society and community-generated data to be used in official SDG monitoring process, which could help Vietnam improve the scope, quality, and trust of its SDG-related data and allow better tracking of the national action plan on sustainable development.